quark0/CGL/README.md

 >Yiming Yang, Hanxiao Liu, Jaime Carbonell, and Wanli Ma.
 "Concept graph learning from educational data."
 In the Eighth ACM International Conference on Web Search and Data Mining, pp. 159-168.
 ACM, 2015. [[PDF](http://www.cs.cmu.edu/~hanxiaol/publications/yang-wsdm15.pdf)]

 More details about the task and datasets can be found at our [project webpage](http://bonda.lti.cs.cmu.edu/teacher/).
-Please cite the above papers if you end up using our code/datasets.
+Please cite the above papers if you end up using our code and/or datasets.

 ### Demo
 Concept graph automatically induced from [MIT OpenCourseWare](http://ocw.mit.edu/):